ad2476/HAB/README.md

 ## Camera System

 The camera system will likely consist of a Panasonic Lumix digital camera.
-The shutter will be triggered with a micro servo above the trigger button.
-Pictures will be stored on a 16GB µSD card.
+The camera will take pictures in burst mode (1 Hz) until the 32GB µSD card runs out of space - approximately 2h of HD photographs.

 Initial freezer tests indicate a battery life of 2 hours with a 600mAh battery.
 A 2000mAh battery will be tested next time.

+Additional video cameras in the form of two keychain 808 cameras attached to a 2000mAh battery will film the flight.

 ## Heating System